The Deffenbaugh Landfill

 The Deffenbaugh Landfill of Johnson County is located at Interstate 435 and Holliday Drive in Shawnee, Kansas.
 Situated on nearly 1,000 acres with a secure perimeter, the Deffenbaugh Landfill is a modern Subtitle D landfill.
 Please click to view a conceptual cross-section drawing of the landfill.
 More than 800 trucks enter and exit the Deffenbaugh Landfill every day, providing a vital service to the region.
 The landfill is open for commercial trucks 364 days per year, 24 hours a day.
 Residential drop off hours, rates and details can be found on our Customer Convenience Center page.
 This area offers a safe, convenient option for residents to bring their extra waste, appliances, and large items just inside the gates of the landfill.
 The landfill includes a separate 27 acre facility for processing yard waste.
 Hazardous materials are not accepted at the landfill.
 An on-site gas recovery facility at the Deffenbaugh Landfill converts landfill gas, a natural by-product, into energy used to heat and cool more than 5,000 area homes every day.

 In recent weeks, the City of Shawnee and Johnson County Landfill have received an increasing number of odor complaints from residents and neighbors.
 While there are other sources of odors in the immediate area (such as the cleaning of sludge pits at the Mill Creek Regional Wastewater Plant beginning in September and land applying of the sludge on area farm fields), we acknowledge that an increase in landfill gas generation has resulted in odors from the landfill.
+Controlling odors is a priority for us.
+We apologize if this issue has impacted you and your family.

 Here are the immediate steps being taken at Johnson County Landfill to address the odors: